-Number of Years of Present Value of Credited Accumulated Service Benefit Payments During Last Fiscal Year
+Name Plan Name Number of Years of Credited Service (#) (1) A Present Value of Accumulated Benefit (\$) (2) Payments During Last Fiscal Year (\$)

-Name Plan Name (#)(1) (\$) (2) (\$)

-O. Bruton Smith (3) N/A \$ \$
+O. Bruton Smith (3) N/A - \$ - \$ -

-B. Scott Smith (3) N/A
+David Bruton Smith (3) N/A \$ - \$ -

-David Bruton Smith (3) N/A
+B. Scott Smith (3) N/A - \$ - \$

-Jeff Dyke Supplemental Executive
+Jeff Dyke SERP N/A \$ 4,796,252 (4) \$

-Retirement Plan N/A 3,838,903(4)

-Heath R. Byrd Supplemental Executive
+Heath R. Byrd SERP N/A \$ 3,448,679 (4) \$

-Retirement Plan N/A 2,319,368(4)

-(1) Benefits under the SERP are based on a percentage of "final average salary" and the percentage does not increase based on years of credited service.
+- (1) Benefits under the SERP are based on a percentage of "final average salary" and the percentage does not increase based on years of credited service.
 Vesting under the SERP is based on years of participation in the SERP.
-Mr. Dyke has five years of participation in the SERP, and Mr. Byrd has 4 2/3 years of participation in the SERP.
+Mr. Dyke has 9 years of participation in the SERP, and Mr. Byrd has 8 2/3 years of participation in the SERP.
 Normal retirement under the SERP is age 65 or age 55 with at least 10 years of service with Sonic.
 Vested benefits are reduced for early retirement.
-As of December 31, 2014, Mr. Dyke has 9 1/4 years of service with Sonic and Mr. Byrd has 7 1/6 years of service with Sonic.

-(2) The accumulated benefit is based on salary considered by the SERP for the period through December 31, 2014.
+As of December 31, 2018, Mr. Dyke had 13 1/4 years of service with Sonic and Mr. Byrd had 11 1/6 years of service with Sonic. - (2) The accumulated benefit is based on salary considered by the SERP for the period through December 31, 2018.
 The present value of the accumulated benefit for Messrs.
 Dyke and Byrd has been calculated assuming that the Named Executive Officers remain in service through the earliest date as of which they could receive unreduced benefits and that the benefit will be payable in the form of an annual payment for 15 years.
-Other assumptions used to determine the present value of accumulated benefits are described in the summary below.

-(3) Messrs.
-O. Bruton Smith, B. Scott Smith and David Bruton Smith are not participants in the SERP.

-(4) As of December 31, 2014, Mr. Dyke is fully vested in his SERP benefits, but his SERP benefits remain subject to reduction for early retirement.
-Mr. Byrd is not yet fully vested in his SERP benefits and his SERP benefits also remain subject to reduction for early retirement.
+Other assumptions used to determine the present value of the accumulated benefit for each of Messrs.
+Dyke and Byrd are described in the summary below. - (3) Messrs.
+O. Bruton Smith, David Bruton Smith and B. Scott Smith are not participants in the SERP. - (4) As of December 31, 2018, both Mr. Dyke and Mr. Byrd were fully vested in their respective SERP benefits, but their SERP benefits remain subject to reduction for early retirement.
 Actual benefits will be determined at termination of employment based on actual salary, years of SERP participation and years of service with Sonic.